nspotrepka/566/data/README.md

 Arousal and valence values are between 0 and 1.

 For each song, there is no dynamic data in the first 15 seconds.
-The 30 dynamic data points correspond to the 30 half-seconds between the 15 second mark and 30 second mark.
+The 30 dynamic data points correspond to half-seconds between the 15 second mark and 30 second mark.